 Spinal cord injuries require long-term and continuous care.
 In-home care, rehabilitation and psychological treatments are also usually part of the treatment program.

 The treatments – not to mention all medical aids needed and making your home and vehicle disability-friendly – can be very costly.
-SCI patients or their families can speak to an attorney about the possibility of recuperating damages in a claim to recover or help offset the expenses if the injury is the result of an accident for which another party is liable.
+SCI patients or their families can speak to a lawyer about the possibility of recuperating damages in a claim to recover or help offset the expenses if the injury is the result of an accident for which another party is liable.

 Preszler Law Can Help with Spinal Trauma Cases in Ontario

 If you or your loved one suffered a spinal cord injury and wish to explore options to recover damages, call Preszler Law in Ontario for legal assistance.
 Contact our injury lawyers for a free legal consultation at 1-800-JUSTICE®.